cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 - `constructor with arguments (String value, String datatype)`

-  This is not explicitly described in the interface definition due to language limitations, but it is retrieved by reflection at runtime and used by the framework.
+  This is not explicitly described in the interface definition due to language limitations, but it is retrieved by reflection at runtime and used by the Framework.
 The `value` and `datatype` provided in the invocation are respectively the `?value` and `DATATYPE(?value)` strings returned by a query to the database.

 - `Node getNode()`